hrevert/HtImgModule/README.md

 The officially documentation is available in the [docs/](https://github.com/hrevert/HtImgModule/tree/master/docs) directory:

 ## Acknowledgements
-HtImgModule is inspired [AvalancheImagineBundle](https://github.com/avalanche123/AvalancheImagineBundle) and [LiipImagineBundle](https://github.com/liip/LiipImagineBundle).
+HtImgModule is inspired by [AvalancheImagineBundle](https://github.com/avalanche123/AvalancheImagineBundle) and [LiipImagineBundle](https://github.com/liip/LiipImagineBundle).